-NCLC supports the provision in proposed HR 4250 which prohibits lenders from financing more than 3% of the points and fees charged at closing.
 This protection is not rate regulation as it does not put a cap on the points or fees that can be charged for high rate loans.
 Presumably, for most borrowers, prohibiting the financing of these charges will be the same as prohibiting the charges altogether, but this will not necessarily mean that these loans cannot be made.
 It will only mean that these fees will be rolled into the interest rate charged the borrower -- the lender will pay the fees and recoup them through the interest payments on the loan.
 The rate of interest charged borrowers will increase, but the borrower's equity ownership in the home will be preserved.
 These loans will be structured exactly the same as the "no cost" mortgage loans provided to prime borrowers all the time.

-There are indisputable advantages flowing from the prohibition against the financing of any points, fees, or credit insurance premiums:
+There are indisputable advantages flowing from the prohibition against the financing of any points, fees, or credit insurance premiums or cap the amount that can be financed.
+The lower the cap, the greater the benefit:

-No equity will be stripped from the home.
+No equity (or less equity depending on the cap) will be stripped from the home.
 The amount of money that the borrower directly receives, or is paid on the borrower's behalf will be the full loan amount, and nothing more.
 Every payment the borrower makes will reduce the loan amount.
 If there are repeated refinancings, the loan amount will not rise when there is no cash out.
 The equity in the home will no longer be the source of financing the loan -- the loan can only be financed through the borrower's income.